zeyuyang8/plotnet/README.md

 # PlotNet

 PlotNet, inspired by the [TensorFlow Playground](https://playground.tensorflow.org/), allows for visualizing the structure of multi-layer perceptrons.
-The figure below shows an example plot of a multi-layer perceptron.
+The figure below shows an example plot.

 ![sample](docs/sample.png)